Mini K47 Condenser Microphone

 - Modern performance with vintage tone

-The most unique thing about the Mini K47 is its capsule: a true 34mm K47 type capsule, modeled after the capsule in the most famous microphone of all time.
-We selected this capsule because it delivers a sound that is impossible to achieve with any other capsule design: beautiful midrange detail with a neutral, rather than a hyped, top end.
+The most unique thing about the Mini K47 is its capsule: a true 34mm (large diaphragm) K47 type capsule, modeled after the capsule in the most famous microphone of all time.
+We selected this capsule because it delivers a sound that is impossible to achieve with any other capsule design: tight lows, beautiful midrange detail, and a neutral, rather than a hyped, top end.

 This combination of components delivers a sonic profile that is much more musical and balanced than anything in its price category.